Cadasta/cadasta-docs/en/README.md

 ### Welcome!

-We're glad you've found the Cadasta Platorm – a land and resource rights management system developed by the Cadasta Foundation.
+We're glad you've found the Cadasta Platform – a land and resource rights management system developed by the Cadasta Foundation.
 Our goal is to empower people to understand and document their land rights, a goal that this mapping platform helps to fulfill.

 ### Contents